 Later in life, Henriette had a house with a garden where she kept hunting dogs, cats, and a parrot that she would use as her models.
 To be an artist of animals, she had also to study them.
 She would study their behaviors and then make paper sculptures of the animals in various poses and positions.
 Then with the use of props, she would put them together with furniture and other fabrics.

-She took the study of her animal subjects she painted very seriously.
+She took the study of the animal subjects she painted very seriously.
 She constructed a specially built glass-fronted studio where her cats could freely run about, sleep, and get into trouble as most cats do.
 This would allow her to observe them and paint their behavior as she saw them.
-This is also one reason why even today, her paintings appeal to so many people for their timeless ability to understand our pets’ nature, especially cats.
+This is also one reason why, even today, her paintings appeal to so many people for their timeless ability to understand our pets’ nature, especially cats.

 After the 1870s, at the age of 49, she painted some of her most important works.
 To put this into perspective, she would have been a professional painter then for over 35 years.